opral/monorepo/source-code/public-interfaces/json-types/README.md

-JSON serializable utility type that is used across inlang's codebase (and hopefully useful to external developers as well!).
+JSON types that are used across inlang's codebase (and hopefully useful to external developers as well!).

 ### Usage